What Is Balanced Training & Why I Train That Way

 I get it — many people want to avoid corrections altogether.
 But remember: the outside world doesn’t play nice.
 If your dog chases a squirrel into a road and the unthinkable happens, that’s a far harsher “correction” than anything you’d ever do in training.
 A balanced approach prepares dogs for the real world.

 For me, training is about long-term reliability and clarity.
 It’s about a dog that can handle life’s triggers, not just be managed around them.
-That’s why I train the way I do — balanced.
+That’s why I train the way I do — to keep things balanced.